-Default value: unknown
+Default value: <empty string>

-Valid values: [list of hostnames for Cassandra nodes in the Cassandra cluster]
+Valid values: A list of hostnames for Cassandra nodes in the Cassandra cluster.
 Value changes: take effect during startup.
 Changes to this option are not applied dynamically.

 This option provides the Cassandra client connection port when using the Cassandra-based persistence method.